utrescu/listIP/README.md

         portNumber := 22
         timeout := "250ms"

-        results := listIP.Check(rangs, portNumber, timeout)
+        results, _ := listIP.Check(rangs, portNumber, timeout)

         fmt.Println(results)
     }

 Returns a list of machines in the networks with the port open:

     $ go run test.go
     [192.168.1.2 192.168.0.2]